 In addition to the intervallic detail provided by the Daisen notation, Musica enchiriadis also had Greek letter name notation and it had directional neumes.
 The tactic, then, for enchiriadis was to achieve musical accuracy through a sort of convergence of notational conventions.

 Neumatic notation underwent several transitions and innovations throughout the centuries.

 Heighted neumes represent the first improvement made to the system.
 With these kinds of neumes, the markings were placed at varying heights above the chant text corresponding to the varying highs and lows of the melody.
 Neumes of this sort are known as Diastematic.

 Here again is the Viderunt omnes from the gradual, this one notated with heighted neumes:

+The ultimate improvement, however, came in the form of the staff.
 With this innovation, neumes are arranged above or below one, or several, lines scrawled across the parchment paper.
 The lines denoted specific pitches.
 The neumes, then, were arrayed above the line or below the line by even increments.
 Discrete note representation was thus achieved.

 The inventor of this innovation—what would later come to be known as a staff—was Guido of Arezzo.

 In the early eleventh century Guido of Arezzo (992 until sometime after 1033), an Italian monk and expert of Gregorian chant, wrote the musical treatise Micrologus sometime between 1025 and 1028.
 Micrologus contained, among other things, a primer on the use of the staff.
 Guido’s staff consisted of a simple two line system whereby a yellow line meant the note C and a red line meant the note F. The neumes were then placed above or below these lines, providing pitch accuracy.